herculesgabriel/trybe-exercises/git_github/README.md

 	### File Status Lifecycle
 There are four states for a file: untracked, unmodified, modified and staged.
 When you create a new file it will get a ***untracked*** status.
-Your repository still doesn't know this file, so any modifications won't be saved.
+Your repository still doesn't know this file, so any modifications won't be saved.<br>
 Then you want to start tracking the file and to do so you need to "add" the file.
 It'll get a ***unmodified*** status and now git know about your file.
-From now on this will be the default status.
+From now on this will be the default status.<br>
 If you modify a file with a unmodified status it'll get to the next status, which is obviously ***modified***.
-It means that if you want to save it you need to "add" the file again, so it will get back to unmodified status.
+It means that if you want to save it you need to "add" the file again, so it will get back to unmodified status.<br>
 Once you finished working on the files and all of them are with unmodified status you can finally "commit" you work.
 When you do that git creates a new snapshot of all your tracked files so that you can get back to this moment anytime.
-Notice that the added files with a unmodified status are also "staged", which means they are ready to be saved in the next commit.
+Notice that the added files with a unmodified status are also ***staged***, which means they are ready to be saved in the next commit.<br>